itchyny/qhs/README.md

 0 86
 89 3
 ```
-You can also use other SQL operations like `JOIN`, `UNION` and subquery.
+You can also use other SQL operations like `JOIN`, `UNION` and sub-query.
 The command helps you deal with multiple CSV files.

 Please refer to `qhs --help` for further options.